 THE DIGITAL SERVICES ACT - WHAT IS IT AND WHAT IMPACT WILL IT HAVE?
-CLIFFORD THE DIGITAL SERVICES ACT - WHAT IS IT AND WHAT IMPACT WILL IT HAVE?
-The Digital Services Act (DSA) will create new standards for digital services in the EU, regulating illegal content online, the protection of users' rights, and the liability of a wide variety of online intermediaries, including cloud providers, online marketplaces and app stores.
-The DSA, together with its sister regulation, the Digital Markets Act (DMA), will form a set of new rules intended to create a safer and more open digital space and to foster innovation and competitiveness.
-The text of the provisional agreement reached by EU governments, recently endorsed by the EU Parliament's Internal Market Committee, is expected to be put to a final vote in Parliament in July before it is formally adopted by the Council and published in the EU Official Journal.
+The Digital Services Act (DSA) entered into force on 16 November 2022, creating new standards for digital services in the EU.
+The DSA regulates providers of online "intermediary services", such as cloud providers, online marketplaces and app stores.
+The harmonised rules it introduces are broad and include provisions affecting illegal online content moderation, transparency requirements, user rights and protections and provider liability.
+The DSA, together with its sister regulation, the Digital Markets Act (DMA) which came into force on 1 November 2022, will form a set of new rules intended to create a safer and more open digital space and to foster innovation and competitiveness.
 What is the DSA?

 The DSA is a regulation that will transform and harmonise the EU's legal framework.
 The rules reform and supplement the e-Commerce Directive as it relates to online intermediaries, maintaining core pillars such as safe harbour provisions while introducing a host of new obligations relating to disinformation, illegal goods and content, cyber violence, dark patterns and targeted advertisements.
 Businesses operating online will benefit from access to tools for flagging illegal content and activities that could otherwise damage their trade, as well as from redress mechanisms for challenging the erroneous removal of content.
 Failure to comply with the DSA may, in serious cases, result in fines of up to six percent of annual global turnover.
 Lesser breaches, such as the provision of incorrect or misleading information to regulators, may result in fines not exceeding one percent of annual turnover.
-The DSA will apply alongside its sister regulation, the DMA, which will impose a long list of obligations and prohibitions on digital platforms that are designated as "gatekeepers", seeking to ensure fair and contestable digital markets in the EU.
-Each is a core component of the EU's wide-reaching reform of digital sector regulation and, in The DSA introduces wide-ranging obligations on intermediaries and new rights for users, including: - updating the regime for intermediary liability for third-party content; - rules to trace sellers on online marketplaces; - mechanisms to address illegal content, goods and services; - increased rights for users, including to challenge moderation decisions; - increased transparency requirements for online platforms; - obligations for the protection of minors; and - new limits on targeted advertising.
+The DSA applies alongside its sister regulation, the DMA, which will impose a long list of obligations and prohibitions on digital platforms that are designated as "gatekeepers", seeking to ensure fair and contestable digital markets in the EU.
+Each is a core component of the EU's wide-reaching reform of digital sector regulation and, in combination, the two pieces of legislation create a strong regulatory regime for the digital sphere in Europe.
+Core components of the DSA focus on online content regulation and user protection, while the DMA seeks to prevent large and influential digital companies from implementing practices that are considered to limit competition or to otherwise be unfair.
+The DSA, as horizontal and widely applicable legislation, will also be complemented by voluntary codes, such as the 2022 Code of Practice on Disinformation, and vertical legislation for specific activities or sectors, such as the proposed legislation on Transparency and Targeting of Political Advertising.
+The DSA introduces wide-ranging obligations on intermediary services providers and new rights for users, including: - updating the regime for intermediary liability for third-party content; - rules to trace sellers on online platforms allowing consumers to conclude distance contracts with traders; - mechanisms to address illegal content, goods and services; - increased rights for users, including to challenge content moderation decisions; - increased transparency requirements for online platforms; - obligations for the protection of minors; - new limits on targeted advertising.